Sheep-y/MarsHorizonMods/ClickReduction/Readme.md

 but I tried it and don't recommend it.
 Occasional cinematics are cool.

 Crew return, shuttle return, and rocket reuse cinematics are not skipped by default because they are major milestones.
-Skip them once per session seems to be acceptable tradeoff.
+Allow them to play once per session seems to be a good balance.

 ## General Animation Skip ##

-* Blanket removal of screen fades.
+* Blanket reduction of screen fades.
 * Blanket reduction of assorted delays.
 * Reduction of selected screen delays.
-* Removal of selected screen waits.
+* Reduction of selected screen waits.

 Because there are too many delays in this game, this mod use a carpet bombing approach to remove fades and delays.

 Unfortunately, a short delay leads to a high chance of mini-game UI corruption, while a non-trivial delay will be felt across the game.

-So, this mod let you control the delay.
-Don't worry; it will only shorten delays, not increase them.
+The default value is relatively safe while still offering noted improvement.

 ## Specific Animation Speedup ##